Can You Use Regular Shampoo on Dogs?

 Most dogs need bathing only once every 4-8 weeks, depending on breed, activity level, and coat type.
 Oily-coated breeds like Basset Hounds may need monthly baths, while double-coated breeds like Huskies can go 8-12 weeks between baths.
 Over-bathing with any shampoo strips natural oils and can cause dry, flaky skin.
 When you do bathe your dog, use lukewarm water (about 100°F) and lather for at least 3-5 minutes to allow the shampoo's active ingredients to work.

 Specific human shampoo ingredients to avoid include tea tree oil (toxic to dogs even in concentrations above 1-2%), artificial fragrances (which can trigger skin allergies in 15-20% of dogs), and zinc pyrithione (found in dandruff shampoos, which is harmful if ingested during grooming).
+Just as you should verify which foods are safe—like checking whether dogs can eat apples—always review ingredient labels on any product your dog may lick.
 Dog-specific formulas typically cost $8-15 per bottle and last 10-20 baths, making them a minor expense compared to the $200-500 veterinary bill for treating a severe skin infection caused by inappropriate products.

 Things to Know